Vokerlee/How-to-create-EXE-file/README.md

 // =================================================================================================================
 Name = ".text" / ".idata" / ...         // It is the name of section.
 There are ".data", ".rdata" and other names.
 // =================================================================================================================
-Misc.VirtualSize = SECTION_SIZE         // The size of described section, when it is loaded in memory after the program is launched.
+Misc.VirtualSize = SECTION_SIZE         // The size of described section, when it is loaded into memory after the program is launched.
                                         // If we follow our example, SECTION_SIZE = IMPORT_SIZE = CODE_SIZE = DATA_SIZE = 0x5000
 // =================================================================================================================
 VirtualAddress = VRT_ADDR               // Taking into account all other fields, you are to count this field for all sections.
                                         // If we follow our example, for text section VRT_ADDR = AddressOfEntryPoint,
                                         // for import data and data sections respectively VRT_ADDR equals to IMPORT_START and DATA_START
 // =================================================================================================================
-SizeOfRawData                           // The size of the initialized data on disk, in bytes.
-This value must be
+SizeOfRawData                           // The size of section in our .exe file (not when the program is loaded into memory)
-                                        // a multiple of the FileAlignment member of the IMAGE_OPTIONAL_HEADER structure.
-                                        // If this value is less than the VirtualSize member, the remainder of
-                                        // the section is filled with zeroes.
-                                        // If the section contains only uninitialized data, the member is zero.
                                         // For example, SizeOfRawData = 0x1000.
 // =================================================================================================================
-PointerToRawData                        // A file pointer to the first page within the .exe file.
-This value must
+PointerToRawData                        // The pointer to the data of section in .exe file.
-                                        // be a multiple of the FileAlignment member of the IMAGE_OPTIONAL_HEADER structure.
-                                        // If a section contains only uninitialized data, set this member is zero.
-                                        // For example, for our sections PointerToRawData = 0x400 / 0x1400 / 0x2400 respectively.
+                                        // For example, we for text section PointerToRawData = SizeOfHeaders = 0x400,
+                                        // because it is described right after all headers.
+                                        // For import data section PointerToRawData = SizeOfHeaders + SizeOfRawData = 0x1400.
+                                        // So for data section PointerToRawData = 0x2400.
 // =================================================================================================================
 Characteristics                         // The characteristics of the section.
                                         // For example: